-The African adage, it takes a village to raise a kid, is true.
-But does that village include random people at say, the supermarket who feel free to discipline and correct a child they don’t know?
+The African adage “It takes a village to raise a child” is true.
+But does that village include random people the grocery store who feel free to discipline and correct a child they don’t know?

-I had to ask myself that question when, riding the bus to the mall, we passengers were subjected to a display of terrible behaviour from a five-year-old, who was screaming at his mother, demanding candy, and on receiving it, threw it on the floor.
-The mom picked it up; her son demanded more and she gave it to him!
+I had to ask myself this question when, during a bus ride to the mall, we passengers were subjected to a display of terrible behaviour from a five-year-old: He was screaming at his mother, demanding candy and then, upon receiving it, threw it on the floor.
+When the mom picked it up, her son demanded more and she gave it to him!

 Why?
-I have no idea how the parent will react – she might get offended, taking my interference as an affront to her child or her parenting skills, and might have freaked out on me.
-As well, the child needs help and support – my correcting him won’t give him the skills he needs to deal with his frustration.
+I had no idea how the parent will react—she might have been offended, taking my interference as an affront to her child or her parenting skills, or she might have freaked out on me, not unlike her kid had moments below.
+As well, the child needed help and support— my correcting him won’t give him the skills he needs to deal with his frustration.

-Unless they are actively harming someone or themselves, the parent is the one who is responsible for correcting their behaviour.
+Unless a child is actively harming themselves or someone else, a parent is the one responsible for correcting the behaviour.

-I will however, correct a child, if the child’s parent is not around.
-A trick I will use then, is to try connecting first with the child emotionally, then firmly make it clear the behaviour is not acceptable.
+I will, however, correct a child if the child’s parent is not around.
+I will try connecting emotionally with the child, then firmly make it clear that their actions are not acceptable.

-It’s not about harsh punishment, or even necessarily scolding.
+It’s not about harsh punishment, or even scolding, necessarily.
 Often, kids just need a distraction in order to stop stomping on the flowerbeds.
 Alternatively, I might explain the consequences: “My daughter won’t want to play with you if she’s getting sand in her eyes.”
-I could take the focus off the behaviour: “I’m going to put this vase away for now because it’s breakable,” or, “In this house, we use the couch only for sitting.”
+Or I could take the focus off the behaviour: “I’m going to put this vase away for now because it’s breakable,” or, “In this house, we use the couch for sitting only.”